olooney/oranlooney.com/content/quotes/_index.md

 <br>&mdash;Leon Bambrick

+"It should be noted that no ethically-trained software engineer would ever consent to write a `DestroyBaghdad` procedure.
+Basic professional ethics would instead require him to write a `DestroyCity` procedure, to which Baghdad could be given as a parameter."
+<br>&mdash;Nathaniel Borenstein

 "It ain't what you don't know that gets you in trouble.
 It's what you know for sure that just ain't so."